-Havana remains the main port of entry for most visitors entering Cuba, however the presence of the international airport and cruise terminal isn’t what makes Havana one of the most popular Cuban cities for tourists.
-The reason visitors stick around after arriving is for the sheer depth of important sites dotted about the Cuba capital.
+Obviously, Havana remains the main port of entry for most visitors to Cuba.
+However the international airport isn’t what makes Havana one of the most popular Cuban cities for tourists.
+In fact reason visitors stick around after arriving is for the sheer depth of important sites dotted about the Cuban capital.

-At its heart sits the UNESCO World Heritage Site of Habana Vieja, the old town constructed by the first Spanish colonists on the island, and still protected by stout defensive walls.
-Further afield, visitors are able to explore the lively neighbourhoods of Vedado and Miramar, before delving into the collections of the country’s best museums, and taking in artworks as varied as Fusterlandia, Callejon de Hamel, and the propaganda posters that have hung in the capital since Castro first took power in 1959.
+At its heart sits the UNESCO World Heritage Site of Habana Vieja.
+The old town was constructed by the first Spanish colonists on the island and is still protected by stout defensive walls.
+Further afield, visitors are able to explore the lively neighbourhoods of Vedado and Miramar.
+In these areas you can visit the best museums and visit Fusterlandia, and Callejon de Hamel.

 Sometimes called the ‘Pearl of the South’, it’s no surprise that Cienfuegos is also one of the most popular Cuban cities for visitors to the island.
-Located on the island’s south coast, the city is unique in Cuba for being founded by French rather than Spanish settlers from the early 1800s onwards.
+Cienfuegos is a UNESCO World Heritage listed site.
+Furthermore it is unique in Cuba for being founded by French rather than Spanish settlers.

-As a result, you could be mistaken for thinking you’ve ended up in Bordeaux or Marseilles, with wide boulevards named after eminent Frenchmen lined with buildings that wouldn’t look out of place in the suburbs of Paris.
-Add to this the fine setting on the Caribbean Sea, and a spirit all of its own, and there’s reason enough to spend some time in Cienfuegos!
+You could be mistaken for thinking you’ve ended up in Paris or Marseilles!
+With wide boulevards lined with buildings that wouldn’t look out of place in the French capital.
+Located on the Caribbean Sea with a spirit all of its own, there’s reason enough to spend some time in Cienfuegos!

-The nearby Valle de Vinales National Park protects fine mountain vistas dotted with limestone outcrops known as mogotes (and the colourful Mural of Prehistory).
-It’s a great place to stretch your legs with a short hike, or to explore caves that once acted as refuges for slaves that had fled from nearby the plantations.
+The nearby Valle de Vinales National Park is dotted with limestone outcrops called mogotes.
+The most famous mogote is the colorful Mural of Prehistory.
+It is a great place for a short hike and to explore caves.
+In fact they were once used as refuges by slaves who had fled nearby plantations.

-One of Cuba’s few major cities not located on the coast, Santa Clara is still one of the most popular Cuban cities as a result of a number of major attractions.
-The piece de resistance, almost literally, is the Mausoleum and Memorial to Che Guevara, another leading figure in the country’s revolutionary history.
-Bizarrely, the whereabouts of his body was unknown until 1997, when it was rediscovered in Bolivia where he was executed.
-His remains were then returned with great pomp to Cuba, and interred with full military honours in the specially-built mausoleum overlooking Santa Clara, the site of last battle of the revolution in which Che commanded the victorious troops.
+Santa Clara is one of Cuba’s few major cities not located on the coast.
+It is still one of the most popular Cuban cities as a result of a number of major attractions.
+The major attraction is the Mausoleum and Memorial to Che Guevara.
+Bizarrely, the whereabouts of his body were unknown until 1997.
+In that year his remains where discovered in Bolivia where he was executed.
+Finally they were then returned with great pomp to Cuba that year.
+They were interred with full military honours in the specially-built mausoleum overlooking Santa Clara.
+Santa Clara is also the site of last battle of the revolution in which Che commanded the victorious troops.

 Santiago de Cuba

-The second-largest city on the island, Santiago de Cuba lies close to the island’s southernmost point, some 500 miles east of Havana and not far from Baracoa.
-It’s one of the original seven settlements founded by the Spanish, it was founded in 1515, less than a generation after Christopher Columbus first anchored off the Cuban coast.
+The second-largest city on the island, Santiago de Cuba lies close to the island’s southernmost point.
+It’s some 800 kms east of Havana and not far from Baracoa.
+It’s one of the original seven settlements founded by the Spanish.
+It was founded in 1515, less than a generation after Christopher Columbus first anchored off the Cuban coast.

 Santiago de Cuba boasts the 17th century San Pedro de la Roca fortress.
 It’s another of Cuba’s many UNESCO World Heritage sites.
-It’s unquestionably one of the most popular Cuban cities because of its links with Castro’s revolution.
-It was from the balcony of the City Hall here that Castro declared the communist revolution against dictator Fulgencio Batista victorious, and nearby that men including Fidel Castro himself and national poet José Martí are interred at Santa Ifigenia cemetery.
+It’s unquestionably one of the most revered Cuban cities because of its links with 1959 revolution.
+From the balcony of the City Hall Castro declared the revolution against dictator Fulgencio Batista had been won.
+Fidel Castro and national poet José Martí are interred at Santa Ifigenia cemetery.

 Often overlooked because of its location in Cuba’s far east, we couldn’t end our exploration of the most popular Cuban cities without mentioning Baracoa.
-Still something of a hidden gem, Baracoa is the oldest Spanish settlement in Cuba and the site where Christopher Columbus first landed on the island in November 1492, during his first voyage to the New World.
+Still something of a hidden gem, Baracoa is the oldest Spanish settlement in Cuba.
+Here is where Christopher Columbus first landed on the island in November 1492.

-Like Santiago de Cuba, Baracoa is certainly a destination to consider visiting if you are going to be spending 2+ weeks exploring Cuba.
+Baracoa is a destination to consider visiting if you are going to be spending two or more weeks exploring Cuba.